redolution/gekkoboot/README.md

 1. Ensure you have the latest version of [devkitPro](https://devkitpro.org/wiki/Getting_Started) installed.
 2. Ensure you have the latest version of [libogc2](https://github.com/extremscorner/libogc2) installed (see [instructions](#installing-libogc2) below).
 3. Ensure your devkitPro environment variables are set: `DEVKITPRO` and `DEVKITPPC`

-iplboot also acts as a server for @emukidid's [usb-load](https://github.com/emukidid/gc-usb-load), should you want to use it for development purposes.

 ### PicoBoot